 In line with KAS A level entry requirements.

-You’ll have opportunities to see computing outside of the classroom during visits to London Stock Exchange, National Museum of Computing and conferences at Imperial.
-We also run a robotics and programming club.
+You’ll have opportunities to see computing outside of the classroom during visits and conferences at Imperial.
+We also take part in the Information Olympiad and The Bebras Challenges.

 This is a course that will address the major challenges that face our society today.
 It will explore the way that art, architecture, fashion, photography, graphic design have both shaped and helped us understand the issues of the day.